chef/chef-web-docs/content/platforms.md

 ### Community Support

-Community support for platforms means that members of the Chef community have contributed to these platforms and Chef does not actively work to maintain this functionality.
-Chef does not explicitly test community supported platforms as part of the development and release process.
+Community support for platforms means that members of the Chef community have contributed to these platforms and Chef doesn't actively work to maintain this functionality.
+Chef doesn't explicitly test community supported platforms as part of the development and release process.

 Many of these platforms are forks, clones, or otherwise derivative of platforms that Chef commercially supports.
 Continued functionality for these platforms is likely, but not guaranteed.
 Unsupported platforms may have missing or non-operative functionality.
 As always, we welcome community contributions from anyone looking to expand community support for platforms in Chef products.

 ### Support for Derived Platforms

-Chef does not explicitly test or provide builds for derived distributions other than those in our supported platform list.
-However, if the derived distribution is a direct rebuild of the originating distribution and has not diverged in functionality or packaged dependencies, Chef will support our customers through our normal channels.
+Chef doesn't explicitly test or provide builds for derived distributions other than those in our supported platform list.
+However, if the derived distribution is a direct rebuild of the originating distribution and hasn't diverged in functionality or packaged dependencies, Chef will support our customers through our normal channels.

 ## Platforms